Jon Meloan: Oakland Athletics

-2012
+On September 2, 2009, Meloan was claimed off waivers by the Oakland Athletics.
+He was recalled on September 19, after pitching for the Triple-A Sacramento River Cats in the postseason.
+Meloan made six relief appearances with Oakland to close out the season, allowing one unearned run in 8 1/3 innings while striking out 11 batters.

+Meloan missed the entire 2010 season due to Tommy John surgery.
+After the season, he was outrighted to Triple-A Sacramento on October 30.
+The Athletics released Meloan in October 2011.

+Remainder of career

 Meloan agreed to sign with the Texas Rangers on March 3, 2012, but the Rangers released Meloan on March 31, before he could play a game in the organization.

-Meloan started the 2012 season with the Long Island Ducks.
-The Yankees signed Meloan in June 2012.
+Meloan started the 2012 season with the independent Long Island Ducks, going 4–0 with 11 saves and an ERA of 0.99 in 23 relief appearances.
+The New York Yankees signed Meloan in June 2012.
 He then returned to the Long Island Ducks in 2014.